ITF-14 Carton Codes

 Here are some common questions:

-This means that if the retailers only use barcodes for option 1, you can get away with having the same barcode for 2 product variations (i.e. different colours of the same product), however if the retailer uses barcodes for option 2 as well, then a different barcode will be required for each product variation.
+This means that if the retailers only use barcodes for option 1, you can get away with having the same barcode for 2 product variations (i.e. different colours of the same product).
+However, if the retailer uses barcodes for option 2, then a different barcode will be required for each product variation.

-In general retailers prefer to stock products that will be straight forward to manage.
-Some retailers may prefer not to stock products if they have to manually count how many are left of each size and reorder accordingly.
-Therefore is is recommended that you have a different barcode for each variation.
+In general, retailers prefer to stock products that will be straightforward to manage.
+Some retailers may prefer not to stock products if they manually count how many are left of each size and reorder accordingly.
+Therefore it is recommended that you have a different barcode for each variation.

 Don’t see what you’re looking for?
-Take a look at our answers to common questions.
+Please take a look at our answers to common questions.